-As a result of the current crisis of COVID-19 and the UK Government's restrictions on public gatherings, the holding of the Company's AGM will be facilitated by the Company to ensure a quorum is present.
+Although the COVID-19 crisis is now largely under control and the UK Government has lifted restrictions on public gatherings, the holding of the Company's AGM will still be facilitated by the Company remotely to ensure a quorum is present.
 Shareholders should therefore not attend the meeting in person and instead are strongly encouraged to submit their proxy vote, appointing the Chairman of the meeting as their proxy to ensure that their votes are registered.
-This can be done by completing their form of proxy in accordance with the instructions set out below, which must be received before the proxy voting deadline of 9.00 a.m. on 15 April 2021.
-Shareholders will not be permitted to attend the AGM in person and will be refused entry.
-The Company will continue to monitor the situation and issue updates if and when necessary on the Company's website.
+This will ensure that votes are registered in accordance with shareholders' wishes regardless of any restrictions or disruption around the AGM and will also help protect the health and safety of shareholders and directors.
+This can be done by completing the forms of proxy in accordance with the instructions set out below, which must be received before the proxy voting deadline of 9.00 a.m. on Monday 25 April 2022.
 Further information is contained in the Notes to this Notice of Annual General Meeting.

-NOTICE is hereby given that the Annual General Meeting of the Company will be held at Chester House, 81-83 Fulham High Street, Fulham Green, London SW6 3JA on 19 April 2021 at 9.00 a.m. for the purpose of considering and, if thought fit, passing Resolutions 1 to 6 as ordinary resolutions, and Resolution 7 as a special resolution:
+NOTICE is hereby given that the Annual General Meeting of the Company will be held at Office T3, Hurlingham Studios, Ranelagh Gardens, London SW6 3PA on Monday 25 April 2022 at 9.00 a.m. for the purpose of considering and, if thought fit, passing Resolutions 1 to 6 as ordinary resolutions, and Resolutions 7 as a special resolution: